-Spoil your sweetie with breakfast in bed by whipping up these delicious and decadent banana waffles with coconut whipped cream and maple glazed pecans!
+Spoil your partner (or yourself!) with breakfast in bed by whipping up these delicious and decadent banana waffles with coconut whipped cream and maple glazed pecans!
 This recipe is easy to make, gluten free and will have you going back for more.

 - 1 1/2 cups oat flour

 - 1/2 teaspoon cinnamon

 - 1/2 teaspoon salt

 - 2 over-ripe bananas, mashed

 - Maple glazed pecans